Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-t1LfyNfuMVQ,84.28,100.36.md

 ### Transcript

-> added a feature so you can mass as mental buildings so if you want to wipe your whole factory it should be a bill to quicker this was a feature that I worked on a few weeks back on my dev stream and it's gonna be red I'm can't wait to hear what you guys think about
+> added a feature so you can mass as mental buildings so if you want to wipe your whole factory it should be a bill to quicker this was a feature that I worked on a few weeks back on my dev stream and it's gonna be red I'm can't wait to hear what you guys think about it alright so let's talk about safe